 FAQ's

-Bloom is SEND and inclusion infrastructure for schools, multi-academy trusts and local authorities.
+Bloom is the UK's leading SEND and inclusion Learner Support Platform (LSP) - infrastructure for schools, multi-academy trusts and local authorities.

 It is a secure digital platform that enables education teams to deliver learning, monitor engagement and evidence SEND provision when pupils cannot access the classroom in the usual way.